Where to Stay in Iceland

 Where To Stay Near the Blue Lagoon

-Any hotel in Keflavik will provide you with easy access to the Blue Lagoon, and the opportunity to pamper yourself with the many massages and treatment services available.
+Staying in hotels in Keflavik will make it relatively easy to access the Blue Lagoon and give you the opportunity to pamper yourself with the many massages and treatment services available.

-The Courtyard by Marriott Hotel is a great example of an upmarket accommodation.
-The Base Guesthouse is more tailored to travelers looking for something affordable.
+The Diamond Suites is a great example of a luxury accommodation.
+The Konvin Hotel is more tailored to travelers looking for something affordable.

-Check out the wide selection of hotels near the Blue Lagoon and make sure to book your admission to the Blue Lagoon ahead of time, as it is a very popular destination and can get fully booked.
+Check out the wide selection of hotels near the Blue Lagoon, and make sure to book your admission to the Blue Lagoon ahead of time, as it is a very popular destination and can be fully booked.

 Where to Stay in the Golden Circle